 The suburban context is significantly influenced by the needs of the automobile although there are both walkable and bikeable areas with some access to transit.
-Homes in the suburban context are largely single-unit but can also include higher intensity residential such as multi-unit structures and apartment buildings.
+Homes in the suburban context are largely single-unit but can also include, smaller lot sizes, higher intensity residential such as multi-unit structures and apartment buildings.
 Commercial development is typically located along main corridors and in centers bordering residential areas.
-The aspiration of today's suburban context areas in Denver, including neighborhoods around the Loretto Heights campus, is different than traditional suburban development of the past.
-Especially compared to other parts of the metro area, Denver's suburban areas should evolve to become more urban in nature and allow for more walkable and bikeable neighborhood destinations.